danilomeneghel/nodejs/painel_mongodb/README.md

 This project aims to test the use of the Node.js Framework

 ## Features
-- Auth
 - Routes
+- Validator
+- CRUD
-- Register
+- Register User
-- Login

 ## Tecnologies
 - JS